 Mussar is a mindfulness practice and rigorous spiritual discipline that asks us to seriously engage the question – “If everyone knows what it means to be good, why is it so hard to be good?”
 We do this through tracking our own lives as lived in all our relationships and encounters, and through working with middot – precepts like equanimity, patience, humility, silence, etc. – in our class/cohort, on our own, and with study partners (chavruta).
-The TES Mussar community started with a small group of learners under Rabbi Boettiger’s leadership and has now grown to over 70 students, serving as a model for other synagogue communities across the nation.
+The TES Mussar community started with a small group of learners under Rabbi Boettiger’s leadership and grew to over 70 students, serving as a model for other synagogue communities across the nation.
 Our Mussar students are mostly members of the congregation, but we have more and more students from unaffiliated or non-Jewish backgrounds who have been drawn to the work, as well.

 The application of Mussar extends beyond our student community.
 Here at Temple Emek Shalom, our fundamental language and practice as a congregation has centered around Mussar, the ancient discipline that we loosely define as “Jewish Ethics.”